Justin Fairfax: Sexual assault allegations

 After the allegations became public, Fairfax was placed on leave from his law firm, asked to step down from the board of visitors at Duke University's Sanford School of Public Policy, and left his post as chairman of the Democratic Lieutenant Governors Association.
-Four of his staffers (two from his state office and two from his political action committee) quit in the wake of the allegations.
+Four of his staffers (two from his state office and two from his political action committee) quit in the wake of the allegations, though Fairfax himself remained in office until the end of his term.